 There is a natural quarry at Machu Picchu, and this was probably a key factor in site selection.
 Construction of the terraces that support the buildings and other underground preparation work at the site required an estimated 60 percent of the construction effort.
 Having a nearby source for the tens of thousands of pounds of rock needed was a great asset.

 Many of the most important buildings in the imperial Inca city of Cusco were constructed of the volcanic rock andesite, obtained primarily from the Rumiqolqa quarry, about 22 miles to the east.
 Inca blocks abandoned in varying stages of production can still be seen in this quarry, which continues to be worked today.
-The massive blocks used for construction at Sacsayhuaman were quarried from several places, including nearby for huge volcanic diorite blocks, limestone from about 9 miles distant, and andesite that probably originated from the Rumiquoqa quarry.
+The massive blocks used for construction at Sacsayhuaman were quarried from several places, including nearby for huge igneous diorite blocks, limestone from about 9 miles distant, and andesite that probably originated from the Rumiquoqa quarry.
 Evidence from many Andean archaeological sites indicates that thick ropes, and enormous amounts of human muscle power, were used to drag the stones from quarries to building sites.

 Nibbling and Biting Bits of Rock

 Rough stone blocks were shaped into final forms by chipping away at the rock bit by bit, in a process called “nibbling”.
 The primary tools used were hammerstones, composed of hard and rounded rocks typically collected from riverbeds.
 These were used in a set having decreasing sizes.
 Craftsmen would take large “bites” of rock with large hammerstones to begin shaping blocks and use progressively smaller ones as final trimming was approached.
 Hundreds of these tools were found in the 1910 excavations of Machu Picchu (including the one I had the opportunity to see, in the photo below) as well as at many other Andean archaeological sites.
 Some even show the finger indentations used to grip the stones.